ka-pow-er/casper_scripts/README.md

 # jamf_scripts
-Scripts to manage Macs using the Casper Suite by JAMF Software They work in my environment.
+Scripts to manage Macs using Jamf Pro
+They work in my environment.
 Use at your own risk.